Freedom FilesFreedom Files

 • Founders running US LLCs or S-corps that pay them through salary or distributions

-• Clients who want a low-friction first step into Colombia before committing to citizenship
+• Clients who want a low-friction first taste of Colombia without a long-term commitment

 • Tech, finance, consulting, and creative professionals already structurally remote